 If the problem is: Here's what to do: Adapter cards don't work after you turn on the computer to resume working.
 In the Setup Utility, make sure the Initialize Adapter Cards option is set to Reload Device Drivers.
 Some adapter cards do not operate correctly with Rapid Resume.
 For information about this Setup Utility option, see "Changing Rapid Resume features configuration" on page 40.
 Computer turns off or screen goes blank during activity (for example, when using a joystick).
 Press the system on/off button.
-Increase the Automatic Power Off time.
+Assessed to Assessed a Research Coff times. adultity (ter example, inter deling a jeyenely.
+2. Increase the Automatic Power Off time.
 Disable Rapid Resume and Standby during long periods of activity, such as when using a joystick.
 The game or program you were using does not have sound after a Rapid Resume.
 You were probably playing a game or using a program that communicates directly to the sound card, instead of communicating through the driver to the sound card.
 The game or program must communicate with the driver in order for Rapid Resume to restore the game or program.
 1. Restart the program.
-Restart the program.
 2. Restart the computer.
-You need to reset your computer because it does not respond to input from the keyboard and you cannot reset because Rapid Resume is enabled for the system on/off button.
-Press the system on/off button.
+You need to reset your computer because it 1.
+Press the system on/off button. does not respond to input from the keyboard and you cannot reset because Rapid Resume is enabled for the system on/off button.
 Press Ctrl + Alt + Delete when you see the Rapid Resume screen.
 There may be a slight delay before the computer restarts.
 Attention!
 Any data that is not saved before you press Ctrl + Alt + Delete will be lost.